felipeschardong/pest-transgenics-modelling/README.md

-Explain what each folder contains and include instructions for running the codes.
+Explain what each folder contains or/and include instructions for running the codes?